VilsHub/airGabUtility/readme.md

-Ensure to make the script ./src/downloadAndCompressImages.sh executable for all before initiating download on remote server to avoid the error below:

-Error: sudo: /tmp/airGapTempFiles/configs/downloadAndCompressImages.sh: command not found

 # Overview
 The Airgab scripts helps in downloading images via a server that has access to the internet or private image registry, and imports the images to a server without access to the internet.